QualitativeDataRepository/iqmrnavigator/README.md

 ## Overview Pages

 For each of the three collections there exist a dedicated layout giving an overview among all items of the collection.
-Furthermore, there exists a layout to show the program as a time schedule.
+Furthermore, there exists a layout to show the schedule as a time schedule.
 Simply create an empty page and associate the corresponding layout with it:

 - `talks/index.md` with `layout: talk-overview`
 - `speakers/index.md` with `layout: speaker-overview`
 - `location/index.md` with `layout: location`
-- `program/index.md` with `layout: program`
+- `schedule/index.md` with `layout: schedule`

 They can be empty but should contain the `layout` property in the FrontMatter header.

 If you choose a different location for the overview pages you must:

 - in case of the `talks` and `speaker` overview file, adapt the URL of the two collections as described further above in the section _Collection URLs_, and
-- in case of the `location` and `program` file, adapt the corresponding `url` parameter as described further above in the sections _Location Settings_ and _Program Settings_.
+- in case of the `location` and `schedule` file, adapt the corresponding `url` parameter as described further above in the sections _Location Settings_ and _Program Settings_.

 ### Location / Room Overview